 The advisors help promote St. Lawrence University off-campus study opportunities; assist with recruiting eligible students for the SLU off-campus programs; aid committees in selecting qualified participants; help orient chosen participants; and facilitate re-entry programs.
 Peer Advisors assist in the operations of the office and will also have the opportunity to assist CIIS in other activities and projects.
 This is a paid position.

 The Peer Advisors are an integral part of the work done by CIIS.
 They are expected to consider their work with CIIS as they would an internship.
 Peer Advisors must have the ability to think critically about their role and the role of CIIS on campus.
 Students should also be willing to participate in activities that promote international presence at SLU.
 This is not just another work-study job; it has the potential to prepare students for a professional career.
 They report to the Assistant Director of Off-campus Programs.
-For more information and to request an application form, please contact Karen Smith.
+For more information, please contact Dakota Casserly.

 1. Must have successfully participated in a St. Lawrence University (or SLU approved) off-campus program.